August 31, 2017

 VEGANISM DONE RIGHT

-I have come to the conclusion an optimal life features optimal nutrition, which does not mean that the health-minded vegan can never consume junk food, oils, or refined sugars.
+An optimal life features optimal nutrition, which does not mean that the health-minded vegan can never consume junk food, oils, or refined sugars.
 You should absolutely eat all of the cruelty-free foods your heart desires; although, you will no longer crave toxic foods on a regular basis when you begin to nourish your body, your vital force consequently harmonizes, and is able to ask for exactly what it wants.
-The abovementioned “bread-and-daiya diet” should be avoided only because we want healthy, nutrient-dense vegans in our arsenal 🙂 (strong vegans are more convincing).
+The abovementioned “bread-and-daiya diet” should be avoided only because we want healthy, nutrient-dense vegans in our arsenal (strong vegans are more convincing).
 Eating vitamin-rich plant-based foods will induce this reality, boosting the benefits of your new lifestyle.
-You will not feel restricted when the majority of the foods you consume leave you feeling lighter and brighter, day in and day out; the realization that you no longer contribute to the widespread massacre of valuable lives should sustain your soul-satisfying euphoria.
-Humans have decided animals are food; once you alter your perception of what constitutes nourishment, the vegan diet no longer appears exclusionary.
+You will not feel restricted when the majority of the foods you consume leave you feeling lighter and brighter, day in and day out; the realization that you no longer contribute to the widespread massacre of valuable life should sustain your soul-satisfying euphoria.
+Humans have decided animals are food.
+Once you alter your perception of what constitutes nourishment, the vegan diet no longer appears exclusionary.

 One concept you should consider when comparing the micronutrient content breakdown of animal foods versus plant foods regards conversion.
-Certain vitamins require that their structure be modified in order for the human body to utilize them; omega-3 fatty acids are very much the same.
-These conversion rates are not typically 1:1; certain sources cite the plant-based form of vitamin A beta-carotene at a 6:1, or more recently 12:1, conversion ratio into retinol (see why the latter figure is unreliable below), which can be derived from animal-based products (19).
+Certain vitamins require structural modification in order for the human body to utilize them; omega-3 fatty acids are very much the same.
+These conversion rates are not typically 1:1; certain sources cite provitamin A beta-carotene at a 6:1, or more recently 12:1, conversion ratio into retinol (see why the latter figure is unreliable below), which can be derived from animal-based products (20).
 This ratio varies drastically with the consumption of fats, even dwindling to 2:1 (3).
 Similarly, the only omega-3 fatty acids found in plant foods are in ALA form, which must be converted into EPA and DHA in order to ensure the brain and body function properly.
-We obtain nutrients from animal-based products in their converted forms, but who’s to say that’s even optimal?
+We can obtain nutrients from animal-based products in their converted forms, but who’s to say that’s even optimal?
 Omnivores may eat less in volume to “gain” more of them, but what are they really gaining?
 The ramifications of animal-based foods exceed the ease with which some nutrients are obtained (while many others are found in abundance in plant foods, meat products being otherwise deficient).
 Rather than consume other lives to seemingly-benefit your own, concentrate on ensuring you get the most out of your cruelty-free diet.
 I provide plenty of examples below.

-This journal article consolidates a variety of other journal articles centered on the efficacy of beta-carotene conversion, what factors influence bioavailability, whether fortified foods can compete with natural sources in terms of fulfilling dietary needs, etc. In particular, the section titled “Does Vitamin A Status or Other Metabolic Issues Influence B-Carotene Conversion?” mentions a few polymorphisms in the BCMO1 gene that hinder vitamin A absorption, especially in Caucasians whose ancestors notably ate higher volumes of meat than their Asian counterparts, who ate predominantly plant-based diets, and continue to do so (note their lower levels of heart disease, certain cancers, diabetes, etc.; indeed, other factors lead to the manifestation of these afflictions, but being that diet is arguably the foremost physical lifestyle choice that contributes to disorder (aside from mental/emotional trauma), it’s no wonder Americans are so sick.
-The reasons Asians get sick at all?
-Well, they still suffer, and the capacity to suffer is the precursor to physical ailments of any kind.
-Remember that we can only fall ill from even environmental/purely tangible influences if we are susceptible to them).
+This journal article consolidates a variety of other journal articles centered on the efficacy of beta-carotene conversion, what factors influence bioavailability, whether fortified foods can compete with natural sources of vitamin A/carotenoids in terms of fulfilling dietary needs, etc. In particular, the section titled “Does Vitamin A Status or Other Metabolic Issues Influence B-Carotene Conversion?” mentions a few polymorphisms in the BCMO1 gene that hinder provitamin A absorption, especially in Caucasians whose ancestors notably ate higher volumes of meat than their Asian counterparts, who ate predominantly plant-based diets, and continue to do so (note the latter’s lower levels of heart disease, certain cancers, etc.; indeed, other factors lead to the manifestation of these afflictions, but being that diet is arguably the foremost physical lifestyle choice that contributes to disorder, it’s no wonder Americans are so sick).

 VEGAN VITAMIN A-RICH FOODS: squash, pumpkin, sweet potato, kale, carrots, spinach, cantaloupe, broccoli, apricots

-Let’s get this straight: everyone is deficient in vitamin D. Well, not everyone, but many of us are, vegan or not.
-The sun just doesn’t seem to work as well as it used to, especially for us Illinoians (chemtrails).
-I spent nearly a whole summer outside and still managed to be deficient… I also had severe digestive issues at the time.
-Go figure.
+Let’s get this straight: everyone is deficient in vitamin D. Well, not everyone, but many of us are, vegan or not, especially in the winter.
 While it is true that more animal products contain this happy vitamin (although, aren’t all vitamins “happy” in the long run?
-A nourished vital force is a happy vital force), vegans can easily meet this requirement by drinking fortified products (generally plant-based milks) and supplementing.
+A nourished vital force is a happy vital force), vegans can easily meet this requirement by drinking fortified products (generally plant-based milks), supplementing, and hopefully by basking in the sun.
 The majority of D3 supplements are animal-derived, while D2 is cruelty-free.
-Vitashine makes a vegan version of D3, which in this form may optimize low levels at a faster rate than a D2 supplement (14).
+Vitashine makes a vegan version of D3, which in this form may optimize low levels at a faster rate than a D2 supplement.
 Mushrooms do contain large amounts of vitamin D, and certainly contribute to adequate levels, but may not negate the need for supplementation.
-Vegans should ultimately consider the alternative methods mentioned to ensure they maintain healthy levels of D2.
+Vegans should ultimately consider the alternative methods mentioned to ensure they maintain healthy levels of D2 (16).

 VEGAN VITAMIN D-RICH FOODS: mushrooms, fortified milks and yogurt

-Vegans, you are not invincible.
-Please, please do not ignore the serious ramifications of a B12 deficiency, which can quite possibly impede nerve function permanently (homeopathy heals, but why go there…).
-If you’re anything like me, you didn’t eat that much meat prior to altering your diet; thus, your levels may already run on the low side, again like many Americans (1).
+Do not ignore the serious ramifications of a B12 deficiency, which can permanently impede nerve function.
+If you didn’t eat that much meat prior to altering your diet, your levels may already run on the low side, again like many Americans (1).
 You must supplement with B12, either in pill/capsule form, under the tongue (sublingual-ly), via patches, nasal sprays, or injections.
 My digestive disturbances severely inhibited my body’s uptake of my daily B12 supplement, which invariably contributed to my anxiety before I began using homeopathy and receiving B12 injections.
-Injections may be the best option for those that need to bypass the small intestine before they remedy their GI complaints.
+Injections or sublingual supplements are the best options for those that need to bypass the small intestine before they remedy their GI complaints.

 When choosing a B12 supplement, opt for one that contains methylcobalamin.
 Cyanocobalamin, the most common form of B12 found in supplements and injections (especially from Groupon deals…), is cheaper for manufacturers to synthesize, despite the fact that it is not a readily-available form, in fact requiring conversion into methylcobalamin, which ultimately leaves you with a remaining cyanide molecule, a toxic substance to humans.
 The FDA allows this crap in our supplements.
 Why?
 Because profit trumps morality (and small amounts of toxicity prove “ineffectual” in controlled studies, yet we are constantly bombarded by a multitude of toxic substances in everyday life).
 Might as well provide your body with the best.